opensearch-project/documentation-website/_clients/logstash/ship-to-opensearch.md

 - template (path) - You can set the path to your own template here.
 If no template is specified, the plugin uses the default template.
 - template_name (string, default => "logstash") - Defines how the template is named inside Opensearch
 - service_name (string, default => "es") - Defines the service name to be used for `aws_iam` authentication.
 - legacy_template (boolean, default => true) - Selects the OpenSearch template API.
 When `true`, uses legacy templates via the _template API.
-When `false`, uses composabe templates via the _index_template API.
+When `false`, uses composable templates via the _index_template API.
 - default_server_major_version (number) - The OpenSearch server major version to use when it's not available from the OpenSearch root URL.
 If not set, the plugin throws an exception when the version can't be fetched.

 ## Data streams